Achraf-Elh22/whats-app/README.md

   - [x] Verify
   - [x] reset password
   - [x] add the email and password validator
-- [x] Refacture js files to be server from nodejs server
+- [x] Refactors js files to be server from nodejs server
 - [x] implement the error and success flags popup
 - [ ] Build the Intro
 - [ ] implement local storage